-During these difficult times it’s important to make time for yourself.
-Whether you’re working from home, self-isolating or caring for a loved one, we could all use a little more self-compassion.
+During the pandemic it’s vital to take regular breaks and make time for yourself to help support your wellbeing.
+Whether you’re working from home, searching for jobs or caring for a loved one, we could all use a little more self-compassion.

 The concept of self-compassion has three important elements: